 Replying to your audience on a regular basis is the key to maintaining a positive brand image.
 After all, social media is a public channel where your existing and potential customers can see your activity and use it to evaluate your brand – which brings us to our next point.

-In addition to monitoring where your brand is being mentioned, it’s also important to reply to your followers ASAP.
+In addition to monitoring where your brand is being mentioned, it’s also important to respond and engage as soon as possible.

+The company interacts with their followers on a regular basis, and their average response time is excellent.
 But having regular conversations with your community is not the only way to engage your customers through social media.